Videos

 This work was published in Nat.
 Commun.
 5, 3945 (2014) link

-At low particle coverage on droplet's surface, increasing the electric field strength induces an instability of the particle ribbon, which breaks up into several counter-rotating colloidal assemblies.
-The number of domains depends on the strength of electrohydrodynamic flows of liquids, and the freqency of the domain rotation is proportional to the electric field strength.
-In our follow-up research we demonstrate the importance of the electrical properties of particles in their assembly on the droplet's surface and the reduction of convective flows of liquids induced by an electric field.
+At low particle coverage on a droplet's surface, intensifying the electric field strength triggers instability in the particle ribbon, causing it to fragment into several counter-rotating colloidal assemblies.
+The number of these domains is influenced by the strength of the electrohydrodynamic flows of the liquids, and the frequency of domain rotation is directly proportional to the electric field strength.
+In our subsequent research, we highlight the significance of the electrical properties of particles in their assembly on the droplet's surface, as well as the diminution of convective liquid flows induced by the electric field.

 This work was published in Nat.
 Commun.
 4, 2066 (2013) link

-Colloidal particles are carried by electrohydrodynamic (EHD) convective flow, concentrating the particles in a dense packed colloidal ribbon on the droplet's surface.
-This is reminiscent of the 'coffee-ring' effect, which is owing to colloidal particles carried by capillary convective flow in an evaporating droplet.
-The formation of the ribbon involves two processes: transport of particles from the droplet's bulk to the droplet's surface and assembly of the ribbon film on that surface.
-Two last movies present assembly of particles that are already at the surface of a droplet.
-Viewed along and across the electric field direction.
+Colloidal particles are transported by electrohydrodynamic (EHD) convective flow, resulting in their concentration into a densely packed colloidal ribbon on the droplet's surface.
+This phenomenon is similar to the 'coffee-ring' effect, where colloidal particles are carried by capillary convective flow in an evaporating droplet.
+The ribbon's formation encompasses two primary processes: the transport of particles from the bulk of the droplet to its surface, and the subsequent assembly of the ribbon film on this surface.
+The last two videos in the series showcase the assembly of particles that are already present on the surface of a droplet, observed both along and perpendicular to the electric field direction.

 This work was published in Nat.
 Commun.
 4, 2066 (2013) link

-The seed for our lab growing was planted in 2013.
-Thanks to the HOMING grant from the Foundation for Polish Science (FNP), I was able to purchase tools and materials to build a low-budget experimental setup and offer stipends for MSc students.
-The first experimental setup was built in the Institute of Physical Chemistry at the Polish Academy of Science where I worked for two years.
-Thanks to prof. Piotr Garstecki and the members of his group I grew up as a scientist.
-My fully independent scientific career begun in 2015, where I was offered a lab and office space (at the Dapartment of Physics AMU, Poznan) to develop the group and speed up the scientific activities.
-Here, I would like to thank my Ph.D. supervisor prof. Jon Otto Fossum for introducing me to the world of the fundamental science.
-In this video I talk about the fabrication of particle shells on droplets and the scholarship received from the FNP.
+The inception of our laboratory and the soft matter group dates back to 2013.
+The HOMING grant from the Foundation for Polish Science (FNP) was instrumental in this journey, providing the necessary funds for procuring tools and materials to establish a cost-effective experimental setup and offer stipends to MSc students.
+Our initial experimental setup was established at the Institute of Physical Chemistry of the Polish Academy of Science, where I had the opportunity to work for two years.
+My growth as a scientist was significantly influenced by Prof. Piotr Garstecki and his team.
+My fully independent scientific journey began in 2015 when I was offered both a laboratory and office space at the Faculty of Physics, Adam Mickiewicz University, Poznań, Poland.
+This opportunity allowed me to expand my research group and accelerate our scientific endeavors.
+I am deeply grateful to my Ph.D. supervisor, Prof. Jon Otto Fossum, for his guidance and for introducing me to the realm of fundamental science.
+In this video, I discuss the process of fabricating particle shells on droplets and my experiences with the scholarship received from the FNP.